Meet Amanda: Artist. Explorer.

 just be yourself

-No, that’s not a picture of me.
+No, that big photo up there isn't me.
 Chances are, you guessed that already—but here’s what you probably don’t know:

-That’s what I do for you as a wedding photographer—make photos that you will look at later and remember THAT moment as clearly as if it was yesterday.
+That’s what I get to do every day as a wedding photographer—make photos that you will look at later and remember THAT moment as clearly as if it was yesterday.
 That tell your story and celebrate your relationships in whatever awesome, non-traditional, beautiful and/or badass way you want.

 I’ll also take pictures of rings with no fingers in them, plus place settings and other stuff you never thought about until you started wedding planning (escort cards, anyone?).
 But my favorites are those spontaneous, unexpected shots that aren’t off any list—the ones that, even years later, will transport you back to that amazing moment again and again.

 That’s the true power of photography, and it’s what got me hooked in the first place.

 Ever since my first photography class at The Savannah College of Art and Design (SCAD), I knew I wanted to keep taking pictures.
 A few years later, I walked away with countless drawings, a BFA in painting, and a deep and lasting passion for photography.
 But I promise I don’t wear a beret or anything like that.
 I don’t even have any angst (well, not much).
 I’m actually pretty laid back.

 That’s why you should totally internet stalk me—especially if you’re planning to let me photograph one of the most important days of your life and everything.
 Look through my blog, and check out my Facebook and Pinterest.
 Lately, Instagram is my favorite place to hang out online, so I’d recommend starting there.

 But actually, the best way to get to know me is to hang out with me and tell me a little bit about yourself—and your incredible partner.
 Which is why you should go ahead and email me right now to set up a time we can meet over coffee (or beer).